Bertha von Suttner: Gender equality

 In Lay Down Your Arms, the protagonist Martha often clashes with her father on this issue.
 Martha does not want her son to play with toy soldiers and be indoctrinated to the masculine ideas of war.
-Martha's father attempts to put Martha back in the female gendered box by suggesting that the son will not need to ask for approval from a woman, and also states that Martha should marry again because women her age should not be alone.
+Martha's father attempts to put Martha back in the female sexed box by suggesting that the son will not need to ask for approval from a woman, and also states that Martha should marry again because women her age should not be alone.

 This was not simply because she insisted that women are equal to men, but that she was able to tease out how sexism affects both men and women.
-Like Martha being placed in a female structured gender box, the character of Tilling is also placed in the male stereotyped box and affected by that.
+Like Martha being placed in a female structured sex box, the character of Tilling is also placed in the male stereotyped box and affected by that.
 The character even discusses it, saying, "we men have to repress the instinct of self-preservation.
 Soldiers have also to repress the compassion, the sympathy for the gigantic trouble which invades both friend and foe; for next to cowardice, what is most disgraceful to us is all sentimentality, all that is emotional."

 Legacy

-Although Suttner was not financially successful during her lifetime, her work has remained influential for those involved in the peace movement.
+Suttner's work proved very influential for those involved in the peace movement.